cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 a) Developer-relevant changes (more technically oriented):

-- Clearance of source code, better reusage.
+- Clearance of source code, better re-usage.

 - Update to OpenSSL 0.9.8g, ANIMAL 2.3.14 and NSIS 2.37